boldtbanan/boldtbanan.github.io/privacy/index.markdown

 ## So Who Do You Share This Information With?

 Absolutely nobody, other than occasionally posting aggregate stats about my blog on occasion.

-## Even If I Offered You 10 Million Dollars?
-Let's talk off-line in private.... er...
-I mean NO!
-Absolutely Not.
-Haacked.com doesn't gather any information worth selling.